 Drive-by downloads occur without the knowledge of the user.
 Simply visiting an infected website may be sufficient for the malware to be downloaded and run on a computer.
 Malware exploits vulnerabilities in a user’s browser (and browser plugins) in order to infect their computer.

 Hackers continually attack legitimate websites in order to compromise them, injecting malicious code into their pages.
 Then, when a user browses that legitimate (but compromised) site, the injected code is loaded by his/her browser, which initiates the drive-by attack.
 In this manner, the hacker can infect users without having to trick them into browsing a specific site.

-To defend against drive-by downloads, you should have endpoint security software coupled with web security filtering.
-(See Exploit)
+To defend against drive-by downloads, you should use an updated browser, coupled with endpoint security software that incorporates web security filtering.